 Canion still awaits the test results of a tissue sample sent for

 analysis to Texas State University in San

 Marcos.
-Similar testing on a weird-looking creature found by a rancher near
+Similar testing on a weird-looking creature found by

-dubbed it the Elmendorf Beast – came back showing
+in 2004 – the media dubbed it the Elmendorf Beast – came back showing

 matter the animal’s DNA, its unusual appearance places it in another

 zoological category as far as Canion is concerned.
 Chupacabras and

 the study of them is called cryptozoology.